-Since 2004, Dayson and Vik have, at the research centre Community Finance Solutions (CFS), conducted research into viable and effective models for microfinance institutions (MFIs) in Europe.
-Dayson compared the financial performance and staff time use (from timesheets) for four UK MFIs (2004) [3.1] and Dayson, Vik and colleagues conducted a comparative analysis of the efficiency and sustainability of five UK MFIs (2007 - 2008) [3.2].
-Among the first and most detailed studies of the business and operating models of MFIs in Europe, these studies provided key insights into the nature and determinants of financial sustainability of microfinance in developed economies:
+Dayson compared the financial performance and staff time use (from timesheets) for four UK MFIs (2004) [3.1], and Dayson, Vik and colleagues conducted a comparative analysis of the efficiency and sustainability of five UK MFIs (2007 - 2008) [3.2].
+Among the first and most detailed studies of the business and operating models of MFIs in Europe, these provided key insights into the nature and determinants of financial sustainability of microfinance in developed economies:

-- The operating environment for MFIs in European nations differs from those in the developing world.
+• The operating environment for MFIs in European nations differs from those in the developing world.
 In Europe, the potential market is smaller, due to lower self-employment rates and highly developed financial sectors.
-Income generation is restricted because consumers are more price-sensitive and interest rates are often subject to caps [3.1, 3.2, 3.3]. - There is significant variation in the financial performance across MFIs in the same context due to differences in pricing, scale, efficiency and productivity [3.2, 3.4].
-Hence standardisation and sharing good practice can improve performance [3.1, 3.2].
+Income generation is restricted because consumers are more price-sensitive and interest rates are often subject to caps [3.1, 3.2, 3.3].